Language: Arabic is the official language of Bahrain. Other

 of natural springs, which irrigated the fertile

 north and western belts for centuries.
-The central

 area is low lying and barren limestone rock covered

 is the Jabel Dukhan, 134 meters above the sea

 level.
 The majority of Bahrain's oil wells are

 in this area.